Medical expert of the article

 Differential diagnosis

-- acute mezadenitis;
+- acute mesadenitis;

-- acute inflammation of the pancreas, gall bladder;
+- acute inflammation of the pancreas, gallbladder;

 - pneumococcal peritonitis;

-- thromboembolism of mesenteric vessels.
+- mesenteric thromboembolism.

-Treatment of the gangrenous appendicitis
+Treatment gangrenous appendicitis

-Recovery after gangrenous appendicitis
+Recovery from gangrenous appendicitis

 - Antibiotics: